Zero-knowledge

 Choose Worklist if you need true end-to-end encryption for sensitive projects.
-Your data stays private, even from us.
-Choose Trello if you want a free, feature-rich kanban tool and don't handle confidential information.
-Trello is great for casual use; Worklist is built for privacy.
+Your workspace content stays private, even from us, though PHI still requires a written compliance agreement or BAA.
+Choose Trello if you want a free, feature-rich kanban tool and you're comfortable with conventional SaaS access controls.

 | Feature | Worklist | Trello |